adrael/business-engine/README.md

 rules against your domain.
 Testable, standalone, opinionated and framework agnostic, you now have the power to make your code base shiny again.

+It can be used on its own, or altogether with some other tools, such as Mongoose.

 ## Installation

 ```sh